rmc-su/uHome/readme.md

-Uses Permissions 2, Permissions 3, PermissionsEx or GroupManager plugins to manage permissions Supports iConony 4, iConomy 5, BOSEconomy, EssentialsEco for charging for using MyHome
+Uses Permissions 2, Permissions 3, PermissionsEx or GroupManager plugins to manage permissions Supports iConony 4, 5 & 6+, BOSEconomy 6 & 7, EssentialsEco or MultiCurrency for charging users to use MyHome

 For simple set-up, give your users 'myhome.home.*' and your admins 'myhome.*'